DoTheEvo/selfhosted-apps-docker/beginners-speedrun-selfhosting/readme.md

 **SSH** - a tiny application that allows you to execute commands from your comfy windows PC on the damn server.<br>
-During Debian install you should have had SSH server checked, so it would be installed automaticly.
+During Debian install you should have had SSH server checked, so it would be installed automatically.
 If you missed, install it - `sudo apt install ssh`

 Now to **find IP address** of the machine so we can remotely connect to it.